jimxshaw/sass-price-tables/README.txt

 Project Requirements:

 Please note that the below versions are as of March 2015.
-Using prior or future version may not necessarily guarantee
+Using prior or future versions may not necessarily guarantee
 	SASS Price Tables to function properly.

 homebrew 0.9.5